huss-osman/devops-learning/06-aws/fundamentals/README.md

 This folder contains my core **AWS fundamentals** notes focused on cloud computing concepts and core AWS services.

-Each topic focuses on understanding **how AWS services and cloud infrastructure actually work**, not just memorising terminology or navigating the AWS Console.
+Each topic focuses on understanding how services and infrastructure work, not memorising terminology or navigating the AWS Console.

 Examples are practical, architecture-focused, and tied to real-world cloud infrastructure and DevOps workflows.